huzongxiang/MatDGL/README.md

 ## Hightlights
 + Easy to installation.
 + Three steps to fast testing.
-+ Flexible and adaptive to user's task.
++ Flexible and adaptive to user's trainning task.

 ## Table of Contents
 * [Installation](#installation)